When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 …

-This interview is source material for a Copyhackers blog post currently in the works.
-That future post is on the topic of what I call a brand’s “Conversion Copy DNA” – the core set of messages every brand needs to become the obvious choice for the perfect customer.
+That post is on the topic of what I call a brand’s “Conversion Copy DNA” – the core set of messages every brand needs to become the obvious choice for the perfect customer.